Lose the litter!

 Help clean it up

-Here are some ways to prevent litter before it appears:
+Here are some ways you can prevent litter before it appears:

 • Don’t litter!
 Avoid throwing gum, candy wrappers, drink cups, plastic bottles, and other items onto the ground.
 Instead, look for trash and recycling bins.
 If you don’t see them, carry your trash and recycling with you.
 Then, when you get to your car or home, you can put it in the right place — the trash can or recycling bin.

-• Pick up litter.
-If your friends are playing basketball in the driveway, ensure all trash and recyclables end up where they belong.
-Pick up litter that others drop on your lawn.
-At parks and sporting events, be sure that your sports teams and friends leave the area at least as clean as you found it — if not cleaner.
+• Pick up litter and ensure all trash and recyclables end up where they belong.
+This includes litter that others drop on your lawn and in your neighborhood.
+When at parks and sporting events, be sure that you leave the area at least as clean as you found it — if not cleaner.

 • When you take your trash or recyclables to the curb, ensure the lids are closed on the containers or carts.
 If your containers don’t have lids, be sure to put lightweight items underneath heavier things so nothing blows out.

-• Organize a litter cleanup at a nearby school, a park, or your neighborhood.
+• Organize a litter cleanup at a nearby school, a park, or in your neighborhood.
 See if a local KAB affiliate can help to supply trash bags and gloves.
 Pick a day and invite your friends, neighbors, teammates, and relatives.
 Remind everyone to wear gloves so their hands don’t get cut or dirty.
-If you are near a road or parking lot, make sure adults are near any kids, and wear bright or light colors or safety vests so drivers can see and avoid you.
+If you are near a road or parking lot, wear bright or light colors or safety vests so drivers can see and avoid you.
 Provide bags for trash and recyclables.
 Remember to properly recycle or dispose of everything when you are done.
 And don’t forget to thank everyone for helping!